 Shaped like a screw, the permanent implant will be placed in the jawbone after the surgeon drills a small hole to replace the roots of the missing tooth.
 As the tissue heals, the fixture bonds to the jawbone in a process referred to as osseointegration, which allows the implant to permanently sit in your mouth.

 Titanium is usually used since it's known to be well-accepted by the human body.
 Using proper materials increases the chance that osseointegration and other parts of the process will go smoothly.
-The risk of corrosion and other complications will also be reduced.
+This material will help reduce the risk of corrosion and other complications.

 An extender is attached to the false tooth since the implant itself is placed entirely beneath the gumline.
 Called the abutment, this short screw extends at or directly over the gum line to support the tooth replacement.